openintegrationhub/fileee-adapter/README.md

 ## Actions and triggers
 ---

-The adapter supports the following actions and trigger:
+The adapter supports the following actions and triggers:

 ### Triggers